 Phuong, a 40-year-old Jay woman from northern Vietnam, rejoiced upon learning linguists were translating the Bible into her heart language.
 Her Christian faith, embraced at age 25, had kindled a desire to understand God’s Word more deeply and share it with her community, but language barriers hindered this mission.

 When translators provided her with the Gospel of Mark in Jay, previously distant Scriptures became intimate and personal.
-The words resonated deeply, transforming her understanding and strengthening her relationship with God.
+The words resonated deeply, transforming her understanding and strengthening her relationship with God, echoing testimonies like those shared in Continuing to Sow in Different Ways.

 Life as a Christian in her predominantly animist community brought challenges and rejection.
 Nevertheless, Phuong found support through marriage to a fellow Jay Christian, and together they joined a house church in a nearby province, building connections with believers facing similar circumstances.